-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF THE LONDON BOROUGH OF RICHMOND UPON THAMES COUNCIL
+THE INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF LONDON BOROUGH OF RICHMOND UPON THAMES COUNCIL

-We have audited the pension fund accounts of London Borough of Richmond upon Thames Council for the year ended 31 March 2009.
-The pension fund accounts comprise the Fund Account, the Net Assets Statement and the related notes.
-The pension fund accounts have been prepared under the accounting policies set out in the Statement of Accounting Policies.
+We have audited the London Borough of Richmond upon Thames Pension Fund ("the Pension Fund") accounting statements for the year ended 31 March 2010 under the Audit Commission Act 1998.
+The Pension Fund accounting statements comprise the Fund Account, the Net Assets Statement and the related notes.
+The Pension Fund accounting statements have been prepared under the accounting policies set out in the Statement of Accounting Policies.

-This report is made solely to the members of London Borough of Richmond upon Thames Council in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 49 of the Statement of Responsibilities of Auditors and of Audited Bodies prepared by the Audit Commission.
+This report is made solely to the members of London Borough of Richmond upon Thames in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 49 of the Statement of Responsibilities of Auditors and of Audited Bodies published by the Audit Commission in April 2008.

-Respective responsibilities of the Director of Finance and Corporate Services and auditor
+Respective responsibilities of the Director of Finance and Corporate Services and auditors

-The Director of Finance and Corporate Services is responsible for preparing the pension fund accounts, in accordance with relevant legal and regulatory requirements and the Code of Practice on Local Authority Accounting in the United Kingdom 2008.
-In preparing this pension fund accounts, the Responsible Financial Officer is responsible for:
+The Director of Finance and Corporate Services' responsibilities for preparing the Pension Fund accounting statements, in accordance with relevant legal and regulatory requirements and the Code of Practice on Local Authority Accounting in the United Kingdom 2009: A Statement of Recommended Practice are set out in the Statement of Responsibilities for the Statement of Accounts.